All Episodes

 Is it really?

-Twitter is our customer, and we should be setting the terms.
+Twitter is our customer and we should be setting the terms.

-That to some extent, that is true.
+To some extent, that is true.

-We are the pro we are the product.
+We are the product.

 So does it become different then if you're both the product and the consumer?

-for example, under consumer law, under the New Jersey Consumer Fraud Act, you can have a relationship with a company under which you are a consumer because you don't sell the stuff that in other words, you're not in the business of what you, for example.
+for example, under consumer, under the New Jersey Consumer Fraud Act, you can have a relationship with a company under which you are a consumer because you don't sell the stuff that, in other words, you're not in the business of what you, for example, if I have a factory that just makes cinder blocks, what could be more industrial than that?

 I'm a consumer.